AP source: Padres have tentative deal in place for Juan Soto

 SAN DIEGO (AP) — The San Diego Padres are close to acquiring superstar outfielder Juan Soto from the Washington Nationals on Tuesday in one of baseball's biggest deals at the trade deadline, vaulting their postseason chances by adding one of the game's best young hitters.

-A person with direct knowledge of the move told The Associated Press the Padres and Nationals have agreed to a multiplayer deal contingent on San Diego first baseman Eric Hosmer waiving his no-trade provision.
+San Diego first baseman Eric Hosmer was included in the initial deal, according to a person with direct knowledge of the move, but Hosmer declined to waive a no-trade provision.
 The person spoke to the AP on condition of anonymity because negotiations were ongoing.

-Hosmer agreed to a $144 million, eight-year deal with San Diego before the 2018 season.
-He is owed about $7 million for the rest of this season and $13 million annually from 2023-25.
+The trade was expected to go through in a different form, but it was unclear how Hosmer’s decision would affect the final details.

 After contributing to the Nationals’ first championship in franchise history in 2019, Soto hit .351 in 2020 to win the NL batting title.
 He has been walked more than any other player in major league baseball over the past two seasons.